Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 US$35. bookID # 10408

 MACDONALD, Norman, with an introduction by Rex Stout; The Orchid Hunters; a Jungle Adventure.
-London, The Travel Book Club, [1942], , 8vo [21 x 14 cm]; 187, [ii] pp, illus from photos, orig green cloth, cover edges rubbed, endpaper lightly foxed, but internally clean, overall very good.
+London, The Travel Book Club, [1942], , 8vo [21 x 14 cm]; 187, [ii] pp, illustrations from photos, original green cloth, cover edges rubbed, endpaper lightly foxed, but internally clean, overall very good.

 Adventures searching for orchids in the jungles of Columbia and Venezuela.
 An interesting plant hunting adventure in which the author and his friend found and brought back numerous orchids.
 "For when a man falls in love with orchids, he'll do anything to possess the one he wants.
 It's like chasing a green-eyed woman or taking cocaine.
 A sort of madness." (prologue)